 Another problem was that, as a teacher, it was difficult arranging an appointment for a mammogram.
 Lunch hours were short, so when I phoned in then, the line was busy and I was invited to leave my number for call back, but I didn’t want a phone call interrupting my time with my students.

 So I quit going for mammograms.

 Turns out, I was right.
 Mammograms were useless at finding cancer in my extremely dense breasts.
 Very dense breast tissue can camouflage for cancer.
 In fact, cancer wasn’t in my right breast, but in my left.

 November 5, 2017, I woke up with a sore left armpit.
 I remember thinking that was weird.
 I couldn’t ever remember having a sore armpit before.
 In church later that same morning, I remember touching my armpit because it was sore and finding that it was very hot and that I could feel a lump.
-That told me it couldn’t have been from shovelling the driveway on Saturday.
+That told me it couldn’t have been from shovelling snow off the driveway on Saturday.